hcmora/log-regression-exercises/README.md

 # logistic-regressions
-Logistic Regressions applied to different databases and exercises.
+Logistic Regressions applied to different databases and exercises, using Python and R.